Utthita Trikonasana – Steps, Benefits & Contraindications

 Utthita Trikonasana Benefits

-- It gives an intense stretch to the spine.
+- It ensures the mobility of your hip joints and gives an intense stretch to the spine.

 - It improves digestion.

-- Regular practice of trikonasana will help reduce the waistline.
+- The regular practice of Utthita trikonasana will help people facing the conditions of weight and obesity.

 For other variation of Trikonasana, please visit –